wazo-platform/wazo-doc/source/upgrade/14.07/switchboard_plugin.rst

 #.
 Update the list of installable plugins.
 #.
 Install the latest xivo-aastra plugin, or upgrade it to the latest version if it is already installed.
 #.
 Install the needed language files and firmware files.
 #.
-For each phone used for the switchboard, :ref:`change the plugin and activate the switchboard option <switchboard_device_option>`:
+For each phone used for the switchboard, change the plugin and activate the switchboard option:

    * Select the generic xivo-aastra plugin.
    * Check the "switchboard" checkbox.